Roman glass bottle "Unguentaria"

 These often narrow long-necked bottles are called unguentaria (also referred to as Unguentarium, Balsamarium or Lacrimarium) and were probably used as a container for oils and lotions, though it is also suited for storing and dispensing other liquid and powdered substances.
 While unguentaria often appears among the grave goods, the purpose of their inclusion has not been derermined with centainty.
 Although the unguentaria seems often to been buried along with other objects associated with or treasured by the deceased or as a grave gift, they may have also have held substance, such as oil, wine, or powdered incense, for graveside ritual.

-The form of this bottle was widely popular throughout the Roman Empire and occurs on many sites from the end of the first century to the beginning of the fourth.
-Beautiful unguentarium bottle are in excellent condition.
-Flat mouth, long neck with slight constriction at the junction of flat base.
-Some elonged bubbles.
-Gorgeous patina and age-induced wear occur.
+Beautiful narrow unguentarium are in moderate condition.
+Lip with missing piece.
+Beautiful patina and age-induced wear occur.
 The surface of the exterior and interior is calcified and encrusted with minerals over the years.
-Bottle has a stunning iridescent colour that varying from aquamarine to silvery and dark bluish green.
-Size approx. 14,5cm x 5,0cm.
+Bottle has a stunning iridescent colour that varying from seafoam green to olive and golden green.
+Size approx. 16,1cm x 4,5cm.
 Weight c.
-62g.
+86g.

 References, sources and citations: